hpfs74/james-frontend/README.md

  │   │   └──app.component.ts       * a simple version of our App component components
  │   │
- │   └──assets/                    * static assets are served here │       ├──icon/                  * our list of icons from www.favicon-generator.org │       ├──service-worker.js      * ignore this.
-Web App service worker that's not complete yet │       ├──robots.txt             * for search engines to crawl your website │       └──humans.txt             * for humans to know who the developers are │
+ │   └──assets/                    * static assets are served here │       ├──icons/                  * our list of icons from www.favicon-generator.org │       ├──service-worker.js      * ignore this.
+Web App service worker that's not complete yet │       ├──robots.txt             * for search engines to crawl your website │       └──humans.txt             * for humans to know who the developers are │   │
+ │   └──e2e/                    * Cucumber .feature files
+ │   │
+ │   └──styles/                    * General Sass and CSS files that are bundled automatically │
  │
  ├──tslint.json                    * typescript lint config